frederic-perez/AmE-dictionary/dictionary.md

 __dookie-wookie__
 __doom and gloom__ :two::hammer:
 __door-to-door dash__
-__doorbuster__ (door-buster) :four: A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
+__doorbuster__ _n_ :four: (door-buster) A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
 During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online._
 __doorknob hanger__
 __doorman building__ _n_
 __doormat__